Click on the course titles below to view general syllabi for Biology courses.

 BIOL 423 (3) Plant Stress Ecophysiology – Currently Inactive

 Molecular mechanisms of plant responses to extreme environments.
-Please consult the Faculty of Science Credit Exclusion List.
-[3-0-0]
+Consult the Faculty of Science Credit Exclusion List [3-0-0]

 Prerequisite: BIOL 351.
 BIOL 406 or 407 are recommended.